tryton/trytond/doc/ref/models/fields.rst

 .. attribute:: Many2Many.origin

-    The name of the field that has the :class:`Many2One` to the record.
+    The name of the field that has the :class:`Many2One` or :class:`Reference` to the record.

 .. attribute:: Many2Many.target